 Resources for Families and Schools

-Pediatric Cancer in the Schools: A Guide for Parents & Caregivers
+Pediatric Cancer in the Schools: A Guide for Schools & Caregivers

-School Advocacy Coordinators have developed materials to send to the school to explain specific issues in educating children and adolescents with cancer.
+St. Jude staff have developed materials to send to the school to explain specific issues in educating children and adolescents with cancer.
 These diagnosis specific packets can be sent to school personnel to help them to understand the issues our patients face in returning to the school environment.
-Please contact the School Program to have a coordinator assist sending with this packet.
+Please contact the School Program to have a coordinator assist with sending with this packet.